Manticore-Operations/a3-scripts/README.md

 All projects are assumed to require at a minimum ACE 3 and CBA.
 Any additional dependecies will be clearly highlighted in the README file.

 ### How to use
-- Each functionality is in its own directory to make it easy to take whats needed for any particular thing.
+- Each functionality is in its own directory to make it easy to see and take whats needed for any particular functionality.
 - Each functionality should have its own README file to explain whaty it does and how to use/customise it.
+- The README is not needed for functionality.

 ### How to contribute
 - Each functionality should be put into its own directory so that people take take everything from a directory and assume it is required for the afformention functionality to work.